Kmac1027/Reading-notes/README.md

 *the number of # indicate the header size from 1 to 6 with 1 being the largest and 6 being the smallest*

+# the importance of a growth mindset
+1. allows you to stay positive when tough situations arise
+1. keeps always looking to get better
+1. helps you be a better team member and can help other team members grow as well

 live site - https://kmac1027.github.io/reading-notes/